aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/task-duration-different-units/_index.md

 ---
-title: How to Get Duration in Different Units with Aspose.Tasks
+title: Retrieve Task Duration in Various Units
-linktitle: Task Duration in Different Units with Aspose.Tasks
+linktitle: Retrieve Task Duration in Various Units
 second_title: Aspose.Tasks Java API
 description: Learn how to get duration in minutes, days, hours, weeks, and months using Aspose.Tasks for Java.
 Detailed guide with code examples.
 weight: 32